 What kind of games do the kids play?

 Students will learn three games over six weeks.
-Games are divided among three age groups to be developmentally appropriate.
+Games are divided among three age groups in order to be developmentally appropriate.
 Division 1 consists of K-1 students and has games that emphasize geometry, addition, and strategy.
 Division 2 offers games for grades 2 – 3 that focus more on logic, spatial awareness, and arithmetic.
-Division 3 targets grades 4 – 5 with games that address fractions, categorization and grouping, and strategy.
+Division 3 targets grades 4 – 5 with games that address problem-solving with multiple variables.
+Games are rotated each year, so that students in the same division are applying new skills.

 Is there a parental commitment?